Pointyware/Typing/README.md

 # Typing Test
-This project was started because the typing practice services I've tried all annoy me in some one or another.
+This project was started because the typing practice services I've tried all annoy me in some way or another.
 Since this is a Kotlin Multiplatform project, it will target multiple platforms, including native/local instances, as well as a web version to be hosted on GitHub Pages.

 ## Modes of Entry
 Each mode of entry allows the following options.